alxwuz/11SE_Task-2/README.md

 # AlxType

+**AlxType** is a Python-based application with a simple GUI built using `ttkbootstrap`.
+It measures your typing speed (in words per minute) based on a randomly generated prompt selected from a list.

-## Overview
+## Features

-Welcome to this program, where you can test your typing speed by typing a prompt of words to determine your WPM (Words Per Minute), to see how fast your typing skills are (the higher the better).
+- Clean GUI interface
+- Random word generation to ensure different scenarios
+- Easy to use and extend

-## Installation
+## Guide

-To run the program, you will need to download python (the latest versions is recommended).
-After, download the .zip file of this (you can see from the green button), then extract it and open it.
-Run the command `pip install -r requirements.txt` in the terminal/command prompt with the folder navigated to.
-This will install the dependencies needed for running the program, which you can then run `AlxType.py` (preferably in a code editor such as VSCode).
-The other modules already come with Python, so there is no need to install them.
+1. To run the application, you need to clone or download this repository.
+You can do this by clicking the green button and downloading the zip.

+2. Extract the file.

+3. Install the required repositories.
+You can do this by going to the terminal of the root folder and entering the command `pip install -r requirements.txt`.

+4. Run the program.
+You can enter the command `python AlxType.py' or running it in a code editor (such as Visual Studio Code).